Outdoor School

 ***Our goal at each stage of our student’s development is to build on their natural sense of wonder and increase their confidence by giving them the skills to explore anything that grabs their interest.
 Our students should leave Tamarack able to meet/exceed the expectations of any school program.

 * Based on full-time attendance.
 Part-time attendance is calculated proportionally.
-For example, 1 day/week is 1/5th the yearly tuition.
-2 days is 2/5ths and so on.
+For example, 1 day per week is 1/5th of the yearly tuition.
+2 days per week is 2/5ths, and so on.

 Part-time Options